(602) 626-3008

 No. We’ll deal with adjusters and carriers on your behalf.
 Leave that to us – after all, that’s one of the reasons you would consider working with us in the first place!
 However, there may be times when it’s beneficial for you to meet with the adjuster at the job location if requested.

-We send a claims report to each of our clients on a weekly basis or as requested.
+We send a claims report to each of our contractors on a weekly basis or as requested.
 These reports allow you to see where each claim is in the carrier’s claims process.
 Coming soon is a portal and integration that will provide you with live updates and visibility.

 How does it work (payment)?